mkostrun/omega-iseries-pid-server/README.md

 every so often issues a new set point command so that the target temperature is reached at the desired rate.

-For well tuned PID controller, the ramp rate is achievable within 1% error, and so is the target temperature.

 ![image1](https://github.com/mkostrun/omega-iseries-pid-server/blob/master/rlabplus/hotplate-stove-pid.png?raw=true)

-For poorly tuned PID controller, well... see illustration in the directory.
+The figure shows difference in hot plate temperature for well tuned vs. poorly tuned PID controller.

 #### Take 2 - Using built-in ramp/soak functionality